hubernikus/fast_obstacle_avoidance/README.md

 #### Weight Factor $D^{\mathrm{scal}}$
 The weight factor is a simple scaling on the weight.
-An increased value results in increased avoidance effect (higher modulation) further away from the obstacle.
-This results in safer avoidance, but in lower similarity to the original trajectory.
+An increased value results in an increased avoidance effect (higher modulation) further away from the obstacle.
+This results in safer avoidance, but with lower similarity to the original trajectory.

 <!-- | <img src="./media/comparison_weight_factor_1.svg">  | <img src="./media/comparison_weight_factor_3.svg"> | <img src="./media/comparison_weight_factor_10.svg"> | -->
 <table>